luizgolima/react-gpt3-concept/README.md

 ## Built With

+- [Vite.js](https://github.com/vitejs/vite) - A build tool and development server
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
-- [Vite.js](https://github.com/vitejs/vite) - A build tool and development server
+- [React Icons](https://react-icons.github.io/react-icons) - A React library for using icons

 ## Author